sciboy12/Abs/README.md

 Request root only if needed

-Get touchpad limits and path automatically(thanks RotatingSpinner)
+Get touchpad limits and path automatically